 AMENDMENTThis guidance was amended in March 2021, to reflect changes from the revised Working Together to Safeguard Children.

-Anyone who has concerns about a child's welfare can make a referral to the Children’s Services Trust Referrals can come from the child themselves, professionals such as teachers, the police, GPs and health visitors as well as family members and members of the public.
+Anyone who has concerns about a child's welfare can make a referral to the Children's Services Trust Referrals can come from the child themselves, practitioners such as teachers, early year's providers, the police, probation service, GPs and health visitors as well as family members and members of the public.

 - Requests for information from the Children's Services Trust;